 You'll want your babysitter to be able to lock up behind themselves if they have to take your kids out of the house for any reason.
 You can leave an extra key inside the house for them to take with them, or hidden somewhere outside around your house.

-They might need to take your kids out to get something to eat, or even just to make a trip to the playground to burn off some extra energy.
+They might need to take your children out to get something to eat, or even just to make a trip to the playground to burn off some extra energy.

-If your babysitter will be picking up your kids from school every single day, it's probably easiest to just make them their own copy of your house key to keep on their keychain.
+If your babysitter will be picking up the children from school every single day, it's probably easiest to just make them their own copy of your house key to keep on their keychain.

 Include information on where to find things like extra clothes and pajamas, books and toys, and bath supplies (along with safety instructions for bathing.)